 The directors are responsible for the other information.
-The other information comprises the information included in Directors' Report, Statement of Directors' Responsibilities and the Declaration by the Head of Finance.
-The other information does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in Those Charged with Governance' Report page 5-40, Statement of Directors' Responsibilities in page 41 to 143 and the Declaration by the Head of Finance in page 42 The other information does not include the financial statements and our auditor's report thereon.
 The directors are responsible for the other information.